firesidefiction/firesidefiction.github.io/_contributors/aimee-ogden.md

 ---
 layout: contributor-profile
-credit-name: Diana Lu
+credit-name: Aimee Ogden
-first-name: Diana
+first-name: Aimee
-last-name: Lu
+last-name: Ogden
-file-as: l
+file-as: o
-role: author
+role: Author
 role-2:
 role-3:
-title: Author
+title: Aimee Ogden — Work in Fireside
+description:
 twitter-handle:
-profile-pic: diana-lu.jpg
+profile-pic: aimee-ogden.jpg
-website-url:
+website-url: aimeeogdenwrites.wordpress.com
-short-name: diana-lu
+short-name: aimee-ogden
-permalink: diana-lu
+permalink: aimee-ogden
 bio-spanish:
 ---
-Diana Lu is a writer, comedian, and scientist in Boston, Massachusetts.
-She is a staff writer for _Plan A Magazine_ and _The New England Theatre Geek_.
-Her humor writing has appeared in _McSweeney's Internet Tendency_, _Women in Comedy Festival Daily_, _Robot Butt_, _Slackjaw_, and others.
+[Aimee Ogden](https://aimeeogdenwrites.wordpress.com/) is a former science teacher and software tester; now she writes stories about angry princesses, sad astronauts, and dead gods.
+She lives in Madison, Wisconsin, where the beer is always cold and the cheese curds are always fried.
+She is a graduate of the Viable Paradise workshop and her work also appears in _Shimmer Magazine_, _Apex Magazine_, _Beneath Ceaseless Skies_, _Analog Science Fiction and Fact_, and more.